Contributors Dropdown icon

 • Hosting a weekend BBQ with games, prizes, and fun for all families

-Not sure what your teams will enjoy?
+Not sure what your sales and marketing teams will enjoy?
 Just ask them for suggestions!

-First, let's acknowledge a fundamental truth: marketing and sales alignment is an ongoing journey at Funnel, but it's one we're always working on.
+First, let's acknowledge a fundamental truth: sales and marketing alignment is an ongoing journey at Funnel, but it's one we're always working on.
 To get a sense of some of the strategies we employ, we spoke to Erik Hellstram, Funnel's vice president of sales in Europe.

 He echoed the earlier point that goal alignment is critical.